 Do I Need Relationship Coaching or Counseling?

-To help you better answer this question, I have included some written statements about the difference between coaching and counseling and a list of questions for you to answer.
+To help you better answer this question, we have included some written statements about the difference between coaching and counseling and a list of questions for you to answer.

 Counseling vs. Coaching